timbru31/PasswordProtect/README.txt

 Standard config:
 # For help please refer to http://bit.ly/ppbukkit or http://bit.ly/ppbukkitdev
+# Which encryption should be used?
+Example: MD5 or SHA-256
 encryption: SHA-256
+# Are ops forced, to enter the password, too?
 OpsRequirePassword: true
+# Should the password be stored in clean (plain) text?
 cleanPassword: false
 password: ''
 passwordClean: ''
+# What events should be prevented?
 prevent:
   Movement: true
   Interaction: true